Good Monday, bloggers,

 A few showers and thunderstorms are possible during the morning.
 The coverage of the showers and thunderstorms will increase some during the afternoon and evening.

 Any thunderstorms today through early Wednesday could produce a brief 30-50 mph wind gust and brief flash flooding.
-But, we do not expect widespread severe weather and flash flooding.
+But we do not expect widespread severe weather and flash flooding.

-Highs Tuesday will be around 90° with still high humidity as the cold front approaches.
 Notice, the cold front is tracking from northeast to southwest and not the usual northwest/west to southeast/east.
-This is called a "Backdoor" cold Front as it is arriving from the not usual direction.
+This is called a backdoor cold front as it is arriving from an unusual direction.

 WEDNESDAY: